release-engineering/ASGI-Middlewares/README.md

 ### PathIdMiddleware

+**NOTE:** This middleware requires `CustomRoutingMiddleware` to be present in your middleware stack.

 This middleware adds variable `path_id` to scope, to be used by other middlewares (ExtendedLoggingMiddleware, PrometheusMiddleware).
 Path ID is argument-agnostic endpoint path.